mwang87/q2_metabolomics/README.md

  --output-dir pcoa_canberra_qiime2
 ```

 To create an interactive ordination plot of the above created PCoA with integrated sample metadata use the qiime emperor plot function.
-Make sure that the ‘sample-id’s provided in the metadata file correspond to the sample-ids in the canberra distance_matrix.qza file:
+Make sure that the ‘sample_name’s provided in the metadata file correspond to the sample_name in the canberra distance_matrix.qza file:

 ```
 qiime emperor plot \